ssMaritime.com & ssMaritime.net

 In July, 1930 a little over one year into her long career, Rangitata was in the news having rescued the crew of the cargo ship Targis, which had caught fire in the South Atlantic.

 After a distinguished 33 year career, Rangitiki was sold in May 1962, to Spanish breakers, whilst the Rangitata was sold to Dutch breakers in 1962 who renamed her Rang.
 However, she was duly sold to a Yugoslavian Company who had her broken up at a breaker in Split.
 The author saw both ships off for their final departures from Wellington New Zealand.
-A moving experience indeed, for a 16 year old lad.
+A moving experience indeed, for a young man.

 MS Rangatani (1)